BLOG

 The first thing you want to settle on when designing your homepage is the message you want to communicate.

-If you are only offering one kind of service or only selling one or several similar products, this will be easier than if you sell hundreds of different products in different categories.
+Suppose you only offer one kind of service or sell one or several similar products.
+In that case, selling one product will be easier than selling hundreds of different products in different categories.

-Try to distill your message to one key point – what is it that makes you stand out?
-Is it your passion, your drive, your dedication to customer service?
-Whatever it is, try to incorporate that message in your homepage design, and go from there.
+Try distilling your message to one key point—what makes you stand out?
+Is it your passion, drive, or dedication to customer service?
+Whatever it is, try incorporating that message in your homepage design and go from there.

-Tortuga is an excellent example of such a message – while they sell all kinds of products, they have chosen to focus on one core message: packing light.
-This message ties in with all of their products and clearly communicates what a customer can expect.
+Tortuga is an excellent example of such a message.
+While they sell all kinds of products, they have chosen to focus on one core message: packing light.
+This message ties in with their products and communicates what a customer can expect.

 Source: tortugabackpacks.com